-In the opinion of Bond Counsel, interest on the Bonds will be excludable from gross income for federal income tax purposes and the Bonds are not "private activity bonds" subject to the matters described under "TAX MATTERS" herein.
+In the opinion of Powell & Leon, LLP, Bond Counsel, interest on the Bonds is excludable from gross income for federal income tax purposes and the Bonds are not "private activity bonds."
+See "TAX MATTERS" herein.

-THE BONDS HAVE BEEN DESIGNATED AS "QUALIFIED TAX-EXEMPT OBLIGATIONS" FOR FINANCIAL INSTITUTIONS
+THE BONDS HAVE BEEN DESIGNATED AS "QUALIFIED TAX-EXEMPT OBLIGATIONS' FOR FINANCIAL INSTITUTIONS

-\$5,745,000 DAWSON INDEPENDENT SCHOOL DISTRICT (A political subdivision of the State of Texas located in Navarro and Hill Counties, Texas) UNLIMITED TAX SCHOOL BUILDING BONDS, SERIES 2018
+HAWKINS INDEPENDENT SCHOOL DISTRICT

+(A political subdivision of the State of Texas located in Wood County, Texas)

+UNLIMITED TAX SCHOOL BUILDING BONDS, SERIES 2018